OlympicAngel/AI-Youtube-Shorts-Generator/README.md

 - Dialog to select theme - what should GPT look for (Funny / Emotional / Intense / Informational).
 - Modified FaceCrop.py for: smoother transition, on failed detection attempt to focus on the attraction point around the center of the frame (fast moving objects around the center).
 - Timing refinement using silero-vad preventing "hard cuts" at a start / end of a sub-clip (audio).
+- Speakers detection for each segment - for better gpt results
+- Sentimental detection for each segment (using context for surrounding segments) - for better gpt results.
 - General fixed / optimization for my needs.